VemburajYadav/MixedRealityToolkit-MRTK3-WebView2-Hololens2/README.md

 ﻿# ✨ MixedRealityToolkit-MRTK3-WebView2-Hololens2

-This Unity project demonstrates advanced hand gesture-based interactions for navigating webpages in **WebView2**, designed specifically for **HoloLens 2** using **MRTK3** and **XR Interaction Toolkit**.
+This Unity project demonstrates advanced hand gesture-based interactions for navigating webpages in **WebView2**, designed specifically for **HoloLens2** using **MRTK3** and **XR Interaction Toolkit**.
 Also, refer to the officiali documentation on [Getting started with WebView2 in HoloLens 2 Unity apps](https://learn.microsoft.com/en-us/microsoft-edge/webview2/get-started/hololens2)

 While the default WebView2 prefab supports basic browser controls (like back, forward, and URL input), this project enhances usability with **natural hand gestures** — making browsing in mixed reality more intuitive and immersive.